Tuee22/effectful/documents/engineering/total_pure_modelling.md

 - **Browser-specific blind spots**: We repeatedly saw e2e suites pass on Chrome and Firefox but fail on WebKit.
 Investigating root causes (different cookie persistence rules, stricter storage quotas, slightly different timing on navigation) led us to remove timeout hacks and instead model explicit states for “storage read failed,” “refresh in flight,” and “redirect after navigation.”
 Once the model captured those realities, a single pure guard path worked cleanly across all three browsers.

 ## Patterns to embrace
-- Exhaustive matches on every ADT; no default branches that hide work.
+- Exhaustive matches on every ADT; MyPy enforces completeness, no default branches that hide work.
 Readers should see every variant handled on one screen.
 - Deterministic hydration: empty storage jumps to `Ready(Unauthenticated)` with no delay; stored sessions always attempt one refresh and then resolve.
 - Let `GuardDecision` drive everything: rendering, redirects, and whether WS connects.
 Avoid ad-hoc checks like `if (user) render`.
 - Backend and frontend share meaning: 401 aligns with `RedirectToLogin`, 403 with `Denied`, 200 with `Authorized`.
 This symmetry keeps logs, UX, and tests consistent.